formix/MegaCityOne/MegaCityOne/doc/api.md

 ## Mvc.SummonDelegate

-This delegate is used to define a JudegSummon event.
+This delegate is used to define a Summon event.

 | Name | Description |
 | ---- | ----------- |